-• True hives are raised, itchy, larger than dime-sized, come and go, move around the body, and change shape and size.
+True hives are raised, itchy, larger than dime-sized, come and go, move around the body, and change shape and size.
+True hives are uncomfortable.
+Ask if the rash bothered the child

-• Keep in mind that many parents refer to any rash as "hives."
+Keep in mind that many parents refer to any rash as "hives."
 Get a description every time.

-• A viral exanthem is typically diffuse, fine, pinpoint red dots and can be dense, coalesced, larger raised lesions.
+A viral exanthem is typically diffuse, fine, pinpoint red dots and can be dense, coalesced, larger raised lesions.
 The rash typically covers the face and chest but can cover the whole body.
 The rash typically worsens and takes days to clear.